BTS fandom tech firm Weverse reaches beyond K-Pop

 "Now it's curtain call time (I wanted to say this when I go to military service)," said Jin.
 Devoted fans posted more than 10,000 replies.

-The Weverse platform has proven a major weapon of the K-Pop group's agency HYBE Co Ltd 352820.KS, offering fan-oriented experiences interacting with the stars, accessing unique content and buying merchandise, and is now expanding into subscription services and more.
+The Weverse platform has proven a major weapon for the K-Pop group's agency, HYBE Co Ltd 352820.KS, offering fan-oriented experiences interacting with the stars, accessing unique content and buying merchandise.
+It is now expanding into subscription services and more.

 "We are a fandom business," Weverse President Joon Choi told Reuters.
 "There are bigger global services offering functions we offer, but Weverse's users are superfans characterised by passionate engagement."

-Before Weverse launched in 2019 fans were scattered across multiple platforms, said Choi.
+Before Weverse launched in 2019, HYBE artists' fans were scattered across multiple platforms, said Choi.

 "They bought merch here, watched videos there, communicated elsewhere...
 We didn't have a database of our customers.
 So we began developing each service in-house."

-The K-Pop industry has revolved around loyalty and personal identification with the stars, making it a "recession-proof" business - revenue is driven by public response to artists' activities, and upselling is possible, analysts said.
+The K-Pop industry has revolved around loyalty and personal identification with the stars, helping to cushion it against the impact of economic downturns.
+Revenue is driven by public response to artists' activities, and upselling is possible, analysts said.

-However, HYBE is now uniquely positioned to harness such a loyal fandom to grow its global business through unit Weverse's technological reach, offering a growth model for future entertainment, analysts said.
+HYBE is now uniquely positioned to harness such a loyal fan base to grow its global business through unit Weverse's technological reach, offering a growth model for future entertainment, analysts said.

-Around 170 out of 300 Weverse employees are engineers including programmers and UX specialists, Choi said, with veterans from gaming companies or local tech giant Naver 035420.KS with whom it has a partnership.
+Around 170 out of 300 Weverse employees are engineers including programmers and UX specialists, Choi said, with veterans from gaming companies or local tech giant Naver 035420.KS with which it has a partnership.

-The app also currently has more than 80 teams of artists represented including BTS, and about 8-9 million monthly active users.
-It also has a high number of repeat visitors and retention - peak daily active users can number about 6 million.
+The app has about 80 teams of artists represented including BTS, and about 8-9 million monthly active users.
+It also has a high number of repeat visitors and retention.

-Non-HYBE artists are also on the platform, including rival agency YG's 122870.KQ top girl group Blackpink, and it is expected to see the number of artists - and fandoms - grow to 100 soon.
+Non-HYBE artists are also on the platform, including rival agency YG's 122870.KQ top girl group Blackpink.

-More U.S. and Japanese artists are expected to join next year, said Choi but declined to reveal who.
+More U.S. and Japanese artists are expected to join next year, said Choi, declining to reveal who.

 HYBE acquired Ithaca Holdings, representing Ariana Grande and Justin Bieber, in a $1.05 billion deal in 2021.